BBC News

 - With every blunder from Chancellor Friedrich Merz, longing for the purported good, old days of Angela Merkel grows in Germany.
 Many miss her tone, her presence.
 Has Germany's Queen Mum noticed?

 - Israeli society failed to stop the killing in Gaza.
-And we as artists were complicit, write Israeli filmmaker Nadav Lapid.
+And we as artists were complicit, writes Israeli filmmaker Nadav Lapid.

 - With the Grand Egyptian Museum now finished in Giza, pressure is mounting on Germany to finally return the famous bust of Queen Nefertiti.
 Berlin says it was acquired legally.
 But that argument isn't persuading the Egyptians.